Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection: Approach

 \subsection{Transformer-based encoder}

 We utilize a vision transformer as our feature extractor $f(x)$.
 We focus on the Swin Transformer but since our framework is encoder invariant, we also report results using other architectures.
-Swin Transformer \cite{liu2021swin} builts upon ViTs in order to create a general purpose efficient backbone for computer vision tasks.
+Swin Transformer \cite{liu2021swin} builds upon ViT in order to create a general purpose efficient backbone for computer vision tasks.
 In contrast with standard ViT, Swin Transformer aims to learn hierarchical features while calculating self-attention in a more efficient manner.
 It deviates from traditional vision transformers by injecting inductive bias, locality and hierarchy into the transformer architecture \cite{xie2021self}.
-As in standard ViTs, the image is split into a sequence of patches that constitute the input to the Transformer Encoder.
+As in standard ViTs, the image is split into a sequence of patches that constitute the input to the Transformer Encoder (see Figure~\ref{fig:input_sample} for an example image split into patches).
 Self-attention is computed in local windows in contrast with standard ViTs where self-attention is computed globally.
-A window is defined as a set of $M\times M$ patches, where M is fixed.
+A window is defined as a set of $M \times M$ patches, where $M$ is fixed e.g. $M=7$ (default value).
 The fixed size of windows reduces the quadratic complexity to the image size of typical self-attention computation in ViTs to linear complexity to the number of patches for the Swin Transformer.
 In order to allow communication between windows, a shifting windows approach is used between consecutive transformer blocks.
+In this case, the windows of the preceding layer are shifted, creating windows that connect previously disconnected patches.
 Furthermore, after each set of swin transformer blocks, a patch merging layer is applied to fulfill the promise of hierarchical features.
 For a more detailed view of the architecture, we refer the reader to~\cite{liu2021swin}.